Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Results and discussion

 It is worthwhile to note that a statistical comparison of the derived model with reference model exhibits the consequences of the considered model.
 Therefore, we use the Akaike Information Criteria (AIC) \cite{AIC01, AIC02}, defined as

 where $ \mathcal{L}_{\rm max}$ and $N$ denote the maximum likelihood function and the total number of free parameters in the model baseline.
-To compare the derived model $i$ with a well known best fit reference model $j$, one may compute the AIC difference between two models, i.e., $\Delta \text{ AIC}_{ij} = \text{AIC}_{i}- \text{AIC}_{j}$.
+To compare the derived model $i$ with a well known best fit reference model $j$, one may compute the AIC difference between two models, i.e., $\Delta\text{AIC}_{ij} = \text{AIC}_{i}- \text{AIC}_{j}$.
 This difference may play an important role in quantify the model $i$ and model $j$.
 In Ref. \cite{AIC05}, the authors have investigated that one model is better than other if the AIC difference between these models is greater than a threshold value $\Delta_{\rm threshold}$.
 According to the thumb rule of AIC, we note that $\Delta_{\rm threshold} = 5$ is a universal threshold value which is used as a property of the model for comparison.
 In Liddle \cite{Liddle:2007}, it is clearly mentioned that one model is better compared to the other model depending upon the minimum threshold AIC difference.
-This means that smaller AIC value yields an AIC difference of 5 or more.

 Table \ref{evidence} summarizes the $\Delta \rm AIC$ values of the $\Lambda_{\nu}$WDM model for all the data combinations.
-We see that with the first three data combinations, the standard $\Lambda$CDM model is strongly preferred over $\Lambda_{\nu}$WDM model whereas, with both CMB + BAO + SZ and CBHCP, the $\Lambda_{\nu}$WDM model is favored over the $\Lambda$CDM model.
+We see that with the CMB and CMB+BAO data combinations, the standard $\Lambda$CDM model is strongly preferred over $\Lambda_{\nu}$WDM model; with the CMB+BAO+PP data set the difference between the models is not statistically significant, whereas with both CMB+BAO+PP+KiDS-1000 and CMB+BAO+PP+DES data combinations, the $\Lambda_{\nu}$WDM model is favored over the $\Lambda$CDM model.
 It is important to note that in addition to the free parameters due to extended properties of DM and neutrinos, here in $\Lambda_{\nu}$WDM model, we have additional parameters.
-Also, the data sets of HST, CFHTLenS and SZ, are all in tension with the $\Lambda$CDM model up to 99\% CL.
+Also, the CMB and LSS data sets are in tension within the framework of $\Lambda$CDM model.
 Thus, it is not surprising to observe possible evidence for some new physics beyond the $\Lambda$CDM via the Bayesian model comparison in the presence of such data sets.
 On the other hand, the possible existence of systematic effects on these data is not yet well determined, possibly causing the tension with $\Lambda$CDM.
 Therefore, the use of these data is important to study the extended models of $\Lambda$CDM, such as $\Lambda_{\nu}$WDM model investigated in this work.